 How to store

 The thick peel acts as a protective barrier from things that normally cause mold and rot.
-Combined with the fact that citrus fruit doesn’t ripen after harvest, it allows us to store them for longer than most fruit.
+Combined with the fact that citrus fruits don't ripen after harvest, it allows us to store them for longer than most fruit.

-- Whole oranges: left on the counter for a few days, or the fridge for 2 weeks
+- Whole blood oranges: leave on the counter for a few days, or the fridge for 2 weeks

 - Cut halves: wrap the exposed flesh in plastic wrap and store in the fridge for several days